Church of Saint Simeon Stylites: Architecture

 As opposed to many of the cathedrals that were constructed in medieval Europe, the idea of the church of Saint Simeon was born and realized as one project over a short span of time.
 It was designed in a cruciform made up of four distinct basilica complexes.
 The high number of pilgrims who frequently flocked to the column of Saint Simeon to pray necessitated the construction of the church in 473 AD.

 The ambitious plan of the church of Saint Simeon complex portrays numerous architectural designs.
 The fundamental concept of the three-aisled basilica can be traced to the lasting traditions of the Romans.
 It is reported that the main basilica and the baptistery were the first to be constructed.
 Subsequently, the monastery and the fixtures to the baptistery followed.
 Ultimately, the other parts of the complex including the colossal arch on the Via Sacra were built last in the construction process.
 A notable part of the church of Saint Simeon is the massive arch that is located at the beginning of the Via Sacra on the way to the cathedral on the mountain.
 In addition, two monasteries are visible from the church; a bazaar which is a few little housings, and a tomb chapel.
 The following are the numerous grouped buildings that were arranged at the complex.

 The four-basilica church

-The shaped like cross church was finely preserved.
+The cross shaped church was finely preserved.
 Inside, the pillar of Saint Simeon is still visible, but it has been reduced to approximately 2 meters high and now resembles a boulder in the middle of the courtyard.
 The reduction in the length of the pillar can be attributed to many years of relic-gathering by pilgrims.
 The courtyard is octagonal and is bordered by four basilicas in the shape of a rood-tree and described as a four-basilica church.
 The idea of a crucifix was to represent the crucifixion of Jesus on the cross.
-The east basilica is considerably bigger compared to other basilicas.
+The east basilica is considerably bigger than other basilicas.
 The more significant size can be attributed to the critical role it played in hosting key ceremonies, making it most important.